coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 The above script will build the code for distribution using the `build` script defined in `package.json`.

-7. Add PM2 Process on Startup:
+g.
+Add PM2 Process on Startup:

 ```
 sudo pm2 startup
 ```

-8. Start the Node App using `pm2`:
+h.
+Start the Node App using `pm2`:

 ```
 pm2 start ecosystem.config.cjs
 ```

-9. Save the PM2 Process:
+i.
+Save the PM2 Process:

 ```
 pm2 save